-This article provides a detailed response to: How can stratification within the 7 QC tools enhance our quality management processes?
-For a comprehensive understanding of Quality Management, we also include relevant case studies for further reading and links to Quality Management best practice resources.
+This article provides a detailed response to: What Is Stratification in the 7 QC Tools?
+[Quality Control Guide + Examples] For a comprehensive understanding of Quality Management, we also include relevant case studies for further reading and links to Quality Management best practice resources.

 TABLE OF CONTENTS